-- Participants must contact Concord University Social Work Department at 304-716-4998 to register for Level II and Level III trainings.
+- Participants must contact the appropriate region to register for Level II and Level III trainings.

 - If the minimum attendance limit is not met for a particular session, it will be canceled (unless the local homefinder requests otherwise).